-A global pharmaceutical client has emailed to say they’re not sure that the data from their call centres is right.
-Your manager wants your opinion on what may have happened.
+A global pharmaceutical client has emailed to say they’re having trouble with their call system.
+Your manager wants you to start developing a strategy for how to respond.
 Do you:

-Great, Brian thinks the same way too.
-He loves getting stuck into building solutions for clients’ trickiest challenges.
+Great, Deniz thinks the same way too.
+She loves getting stuck into clients’ challenges and finding technical solutions.

 Read Martha’s story to hear how her confidence has grown since joining us and what that’s enabled her to take on.Read story Explore Software Engineering Graduate Programme